The marketing world can be a dark place, full of people who care little about your success and a lot about their own profit.

 Why are there so many bad PPC managers in the marketing world?

 Anyone with a laptop and an internet connection can post up at Starbucks and claim they’re the best.
-And learning Google’s advertising platform is also relatively easy with the wealth of material out there.
+And learning Google Adwords management is also relatively easy with the wealth of material out there.

 With no barriers to entry or regulating body – there’s essentially nothing stopping anyone from doing this.
-It is incredibly easy to half-ass a PPC account by setting it and forgetting it, which, sadly many businesses let their managers get away with.
+It is incredibly easy to half-ass a pay per click campaign by setting it and forgetting it, which, sadly many businesses let their managers get away with.

 But the real beauty of online advertising is that it only gets better after the first month because of optimization through data.